Using our site means you agree to the use of cookies and similar technologies. Read about our policy and how to disable them here. Cookie information

 1. Clean with a vacuum

-The easiest way to clean your curtains is to vacuum them.
-Doing this regularly will help keep them free from dust that might accumulate over time.
+The easiest way to clean your curtains is to vacuum them using the soft brush attachment of your vacuum cleaner that is designed for furniture and upholstery.
+Doing this regularly will help keep them free from dust or pet hair that might accumulate over time.

 Start by closing your curtains fully, then gently brush the attachment over the front of the curtains.